-Michael Bricker, 33, was appointed as a member of the Board in September 2020.
-Mr. Bricker is currently a Managing Director at Stonepeak and has been with Stonepeak since April 2017.
-Mr. Bricker currently serves as a member of the Operating Committee for Whistler Pipeline, a greenfield natural gas pipeline, and Oryx Midstream Services LLC, the owner and operator of a crude oil pipeline system, both located in the Permian Basin.
+Michael Bricker, 34, was appointed as a member of the Board in September 2020.
+Mr. Bricker is currently a Senior Managing Director at Stonepeak and has been with Stonepeak since April 2017.
+Mr. Bricker currently serves as a board member for West Texas Gas, a gas gathering and processing business, and Oryx Midstream Services LLC, the owner and operator of a crude oil pipeline system, both located in the Permian Basin.
 From April 2014 to April 2017, Mr. Bricker was an Investment Associate with First Reserve Corporation, a private equity firm that focuses on energy infrastructure investments.
 Mr. Bricker started his career as an Analyst in Citigroup's oil and gas investment banking group.
 Mr. Bricker holds a Master in Professional Accounting with a Minor in Finance, graduating with high honors from the University of Texas at Austin.